moronicgeek/react-native-signature-capture/README.md

 # react-native-signature-capture

 ## About this

+NB NB NB!!! this project is a direct fork of the react-native-signature-component with the update of transparent backgrounds for android.
+Once the change has been made on the original library this library will be removed.

 React Native library for capturing signature

 User would sign on the app and when you press the save button it returns the base64 encoded png